jeremybrooks/jinx/README.md

 There is an older version of Jinx, build 20110503, found here: <http://jeremybrooks.net/jinx/>.
 Version 0.6.0 and higher are a major rewrite of Jinx.
 They will not be compatible with old builds available on jeremybrooks.net.

+## WARNING
+Versions prior to 1.0 are in a state of flux and subject to change.
+There is no guarantee that releases before 1.0 will remain compatible with each other.

 ## Notes About Jinx

 ### Objects vs Primitives